Azure/azure-service-bus-dotnet-plugins/README.md

 Run by community members and as such are not covered under the Microsoft License.
 The applicable license for each third party plugin is listed by each third party plugin provider.

-* [ServiceBus.AttachmentPlugin](https://github.com/SeanFeldman/ServiceBus.AttachmentPlugin/) - Claim Check pattern with Azure Storage for large messages
+* [ServiceBus.AttachmentPlugin](https://github.com/SeanFeldman/ServiceBus.AttachmentPlugin/) - Claim Check pattern with Azure Storage for large messages.
+* [ServiceBus.CompressionPlugin](https://github.com/SeanFeldman/ServiceBus.CompressionPlugin) - Allows sending and receiving compressed messages.
 * [ServiceBus.LogginPlugin](https://github.com/davidrevoledo/ServiceBus.LogginPlugin/) - Message logging to Azure Storage Table or custom providers.

 To link your plugin to this readme, contact Azure-Service-Bus team by opening an issue in this repository.
 The requests will be looked on a case-by-case basis.